-Congrats, you’ve made the decision to make your next event all virtual!
+Congrats, you’ve made the decision to host a virtual or hybrid event!
 You picked the right platform, are working closely with an event planner, and have your whole team excited for this next frontier.

-Below, six tips to ensure all of your virtual speakers are as stirring, engaged, and prepared virtually as they would be in person.
+Check out our guide to virtual event speaker best practices, with six smashing tips to ensure all of your virtual speakers are as stirring, engaged, and prepared to deliver the best talk in town.

 As soon as your speakers are confirmed, send them digital welcome kits that include a list of any important dates or milestones leading up to your event as well as the names, roles, and contact information for key people on your team.